latticexyz/mud/.changeset/nervous-walls-knock.md

 Note: if `UNLIMITED_DELEGATION` (from `@latticexyz/world/src/constants.sol`) is passed as `delegationControl`, the external call to the delegation control contract is skipped and the delegation is considered valid.

-For examples of `DelegationControl` systems, check out the `DisposableDelegationControl` or `TimeboundDelegationControl` systems in the `std-delegations` module.
+For examples of `DelegationControl` systems, check out the `CallboundDelegationControl` or `TimeboundDelegationControl` systems in the `std-delegations` module.
 See `StandardDelegations.t.sol` for usage examples.